hannahholzheu/functional/README.md

-# NLP - Text Distance Calculation
+# NLP - _functional_

-Calculate the distance of two texts.
+Implementations of NLP algorithms in [Clojure](https://clojure.org/), a functional programming language for the JVM.
+This project can be seen as a **libary** that offers its functions through an API.
+For convenience and demonstration purposes, a CLI enables direct access to most of the functions from your terminal.

-## Current functionalities
+## 📖 Current functionalities

 * Tokenize input text
 * Preprocess text